-How do home school kids graduate?
-There are certain things that need to be put in place in order for you them to graduate.
+Homeschool kids graduate like public school kids.
+There are certain things that need to be put in place in order for them to graduate.
 Let me tell you what they are.

 It is a big decision to home school one or all of your children.
 It may be that you don’t agree with the state school regime or you feel your child would benefit more from being with you at home.
 Whatever the reason your child’s education and life skills are what matter most.
 Let’s talk about how you can make the choice that suits you best and graduate your child.